 Student Rights and ResponsibilitiesLink opens in a new window, which provides quick and easy links to University regulations, policies and guidelines that govern what you can expect from the University and what you need to adhere to as a student.

 Report + SupportLink opens in a new window

 Everyone at the University of Warwick, whether studying, working, or visiting, has the right to feel safe.
 Harassment of any kind is completely unacceptable, and our community is an environment where prejudice and socially unacceptable behaviour are never tolerated.

 What we expect from you

-In order to meet your full potential, we, (which incorporates both the staff and your peers) have certain expectations of you — and in return you should expect us to deliver on key activities.
+In order to meet your full potential, the Department of Economics (which incorporates both the staff and your peers) have certain expectations of you — and in return you should expect us to deliver on key activities.

 University Regulation 36 lays down the expectations of students concerning Registration, Attendance and Progress.

 We expect you to engage with your studies and actively participate in departmental activities and events, whether they are online or in-person.
 We expect you to attend lectures and module Support and Feedback classes, where attendance is compulsory.
 Should your attendance fall below required standards we will contact you and take actions where necessary.

 Engaging with your study

 In Economics, in order to get the most out of your time here, we encourage you to be fully engaged with your course and to try to achieve the highest academic standards of which you are capable.